Latest Updates (2026)2026 Statement of Changes

 2026 Statement of Changes

-This guide explains the updates in simple terms and highlights what might affect people on the family (spouse/partner) visa route.
+This page explains the updates in simple terms and highlights what might affect people on the family (spouse/partner) visa route.

 The March 2026 update mainly focuses on work visas and settlement policies, rather than family visas.